Bosonic and fermionic mutual information of N-partite systems in dilaton black hole background: N-partite mutual information of bosonic and fermionic fields in dilaton spacetime

 According to the definition of von Neumann entropy $S(\rho) = -\mathrm{Tr}(\rho\log_2\rho)$, we can calculate the entropies of $\rho_{1/2/\cdots/N-1}^{B,\mathrm{GHZ}}$, $\rho_{N_{\mathrm{out}}}^{B,\mathrm{GHZ}}$ and $\rho_{123\ldots N_{\mathrm{out}}}^{B,\mathrm{GHZ}}$, respectively.
 Substituting them into Eq.(\ref{a3}), the mutual information for the bosonic GHZ state $\rho_{123\ldots N_{\mathrm{out}}}^{B,\mathrm{GHZ}}$ in dilaton spacetime is obtained as

 In Fig.\ref{Fig.1}, we plot the behavior of the mutual information $I^{\mathrm{GHZ}}_{B}(N)$ of GHZ state for the bosonic field as a function of the dilaton $\mathcal{D}$ under different mode frequencies $\omega$.
 Fig.\ref{Fig.1}(a) and (b) correspond to systems with particle numbers $N=5$ and $N=10$, respectively.
-It can be observed that the mutual information is consistently larger for $N=10$ than for $N=5$, indicating that states involving more particles contain stronger total quantum correlations and are less susceptible to dilaton-induced information loss.
-From a physical perspective, for GHZ state, increasing the number of particles enhances the mutual information of the system, thereby improving its robustness against external gravitational effects; however, the amount of quantum entanglement remains unchanged with increasing particle number \cite{C9}.
-In both cases, the mutual information remains nearly constant for small values of $\mathcal{D}$ and then decreases sharply as $\mathcal{D}\rightarrow M$ (corresponding to the case of an extreme black hole), reflecting the accelerating degradation of quantum correlations under stronger dilaton effects.
+It can be observed that the mutual information is consistently larger for $N=10$ than for $N=5$, indicating that states involving more particles contain the total amount of correlations and are less susceptible to dilaton-induced information loss.
+From a physical perspective, for GHZ state, increasing the number of particles enhances the mutual information of the system in curved spacetime; however, the amount of quantum entanglement remains unchanged with increasing particle number \cite{C9}.
+In both cases, the mutual information remains nearly constant for small values of $\mathcal{D}$ and then decreases sharply as $\mathcal{D}\rightarrow M$ (corresponding to the case of an extreme black hole), reflecting the accelerating degradation of mutual information under stronger dilaton effects.
 Furthermore, higher frequencies $\omega$ correspond to larger mutual information, suggesting that high-frequency modes are more resistant to dilaton-induced decoherence.
 However, in the extreme limit, the mutual information saturates to a value that is independent of the mode frequency.
-These findings highlight the fundamental role of particle numbers $N$ and frequency $\omega$ in preserving quantum correlations in curved spacetime, offering valuable insights for future relativistic quantum information processing.
+These findings highlight the fundamental role of particle numbers $N$ and frequency $\omega$ in preserving mutual information in curved spacetime, offering valuable insights for future relativistic quantum information processing.

 Following the same procedure as for the GHZ state, the pure N-partite W state can be expanded in terms of dilaton modes as

 After tracing over the inaccessible interior modes, the reduced density operator for the exterior region becomes